georgiacarr123/McrDig/day_three/cruise_ships/lesson1_page1.md

 });
 ```

-The purpose of `beforeEach` is to specify a block of code to run before each test.
-We will use it to create new instances of the objects we will use in our tests.

 6. Inside `describe`'s anonymous function, define two new variables: `port` and `ship`.
 Don't assign them values.
 Inside the `beforeEach`: create a new instance of `Port` and assign it to the `port` variable; create a new instance of `Ship` and assign it to the `ship` variable; and finally pass `port` into the `Ship` constructor: